• Skip to primary navigation

 How are heart murmurs diagnosed?

 Your vet will listen to your dog’s heart in a quiet room to diagnose the heart murmur.
 It is also easiest to hear the murmur when your dog isn’t nervous, shaking, or panting.
-Depending on your dog’s age, medical history, and the intensity of the murmur, your vet may recommend additional diagnostic testing such as:
+Depending on your dog’s age, medical history, and the intensity of the murmur, your vet may recommend additional diagnostic tests such as:

 • Blood pressure measurement to look for hypertension (high blood pressure) in dogs or hypotension (low blood pressure).